 RULES OF ENTRY:

-Entries must be between 300 – 500 words and submitted by October 1st.
+Entries must be between 300 – 500 words.
+The deadline for submitting stories has been extended to November 1.
 All entries will be judged blindly by a member-committee.
 Don’t let not writing since High School or English as a second language stop you from entering the challenge.
 Everyone is welcome to participate and content will be valued over writing skill level.

 All entries may be used for publication by Teamsters 117 or read at union events.